-The collector car scene has massively changed over the last decade with the market for classic collectible automobiles increasing by several folds.
-A combination of spirited buying and climbing prices have made the maintenance of collections much more complicated than ever before.
+The collector car scene has massively changed over the last decade, with the market for classic collectible automobiles increasing by several folds.
+A combination of spirited buying and climbing prices has made the maintenance of collections much more complicated than ever before.
 This is why many collectors are outsourcing their auto collection management rather than trying to care for all of their cars themselves.

 Several timeless all-time favorites have remained on the top of the list for most desirable collector cars, with prices steadily increasing year after year.

-Here are the top 7 vintage cars that are favored by collectors.
+Here are the top 7 vintage cars that collectors favor.

 Ferrari 250 GTO

 The Ferrari 250 GTO is widely considered as the most valuable collectors’ car.
-Back in 2018, it created an auction record by selling for $48.4 million, while another example was sold for an unbelievable $70 million at a private auction a few months prior to that.
-The Ferrari 250 GTO is a homologation special made by Ferrari from 1962 to 1964 and only 36 were built during that period, which makes it ultra-rare.
+Back in 2018, it created an auction record by selling for $48.4 million, while another example was sold for an unbelievable $70 million at a private auction a few months before that.
+The Ferrari 250 GTO is a homologation special made by Ferrari from 1962 to 1964, and only 36 were built during that period, making it ultra-rare.

 Ford Model T

-When Henry Ford debuted the Model T in October of 1908, there were already several manufacturers around the world building self-propelled cars; however, their unapproachable price-tags meant they were restricted to the superrich.
-The Ford Model T changed this by becoming the first mass-produced car created for the common man and ended up revolutionizing automobile manufacturing, making it one of the most influential cars of the 20th century.
+When Henry Ford debuted the Model T in October of 1908, there were already several manufacturers around the world building self-propelled cars; however, their unapproachable price tags meant they were restricted to the superrich.
+The Ford Model T changed this by becoming the first mass-produced car created for the commoner and ended up revolutionizing automobile manufacturing, making it one of the most influential cars of the 20th century.

 Shelby Cobra 427

-The Shelby Cobra 427, also known as AC Cobra 427, is also a homologation special built to support its race car sibling for the 1965 racing season.
-The British-American sports car is a big hit amongst vintage collectors and is considered as one of Carol Shelby’s finest creations.
+The Shelby Cobra 427, also known as AC Cobra 427, is a homologation special built to support its race car sibling for the 1965 racing season.
+The British-American sports car is a big hit amongst vintage collectors and is considered one of Carrol Shelby’s finest creations.
 The tiny sports car featured a massive 7.0-liter V8 was built in cooperation with Ford in Detroit.

 Mercedes SL 300 Gullwing

 The Mercedes SL 300 Gullwing is an icon.
-Produced between 1954 and 1957, the sports car, with its unique gullwing doors, was an instant hit and still remains as one of the most desirable cars built by Mercedes more than half a century after it went out of production.
+Produced between 1954 and 1957, the sports car, with its unique gullwing doors, was an instant hit and remained one of the most desirable cars built by Mercedes more than half a century after it went out of production.
 A well maintained, period-correct example can easily sell for several million dollars at classic car auctions.